sebgod/mercury-unicode/README.md

 A consequence of this approach is that this library can also be used as a common ground for portable libraries which must ensure a consistent behaviour across different execution environments.
-This means that no native code is involed, and all facts and data are purely derived from the UCD file.
+This means that no native code is involved, and all facts and data are purely derived from the UCD file.

 ## Components